 Nail the 2x6 fly rafters on to the front of the building.
 Hold the rafter flat ways and toenail through it into the front truss.
-Put the Fly Rafter with the 20 degree cut in the peak of the roof.
 You might think this is not very substantial, but just wait, when it's all tied together it's more than sufficient and it really makes a cute overhang.
 Nail the 2x4 fly rafters onto the back in the same manner.
 Be sure to use 2x6's on the front and 2x4's on the back.
 It will affect your shingles if you do differently.